Optometry for Special Populations PG (10329.1)

 The use of UCLearn Canvas, library searching skills, word and data processing (Microsoft Office Suite) and electronic presentation skills are necessary for this unit.

-Students are expected to purchase their own non-programmable scientific calculator.
+Students are expected to purchase their own non-programmable scientific calculator and small tape measure.
+Students will be expected to have the optometry student equipment starter kit and may additionally purchase equipment as described above in the Materials and Equipment section.
 Students may wish to print electronically provided material for their own study.

 Work placement, internships or practicums